GayathriVenkatraman/GayathriVenkatraman/README.md

 ![Open to Work](https://img.shields.io/badge/-Open%20to%20Work-brightgreen?style=for-the-badge)

 ## 🌱 What I'm working on
-- **Analyst QA Engineer** - Test Case Execution, Identifying Bugs, Collaboration with Developers, Test Automation with Playwright
+- **Associate QA Engineer** - Test Case Execution, Identifying Bugs, Collaboration with Developers, Test Automation with Playwright

 ## 📫 How to reach me
 - [**LinkedIn**](https://www.linkedin.com/in/gayathri-venkatraman-29571a54/)